In most cases, people are under no legal duty to report a crime. This is true no matter if someone:

 - some professionals have a legal obligation to report instances of child abuse and child neglect, per California’s Child Abuse and Neglect Reporting Act (CANRA), and

-- a party cannot aid or abet in a crime, per Penal Code 31.
+- a party cannot aid or abet in violating federal law or state law, per Penal Code 31.

-Note that if a party does report a crime, and it is a false report of a crime, the false reporting is a California offense under Penal Code 148.5 PC.
+Note that if a party does report crimes to law enforcement officers, and it is a false report of a crime, the false reporting is a California offense under Penal Code 148.5 PC.

 What is CANRA under California Law?